An Oil Centrifuge is a continuous process centrifuge machine capable of continuously separating Water and Sludge from any oil.

 |Alfa Laval WHPX-410||5,180||1.55 Gal||10 HP||22 A|

-The main components of an oil centrifuge typically have the following material of construction.
-Some especially built centrifuges may have all stainless steel bowls depending on the application.
+The main components of an oil centrifuge typically have the following construction material.
+Depending on the application, some specially built centrifuges may have all stainless steel bowls.

 Bowl Body, Bowl Hood, Disc Stack - 316L Stainless Steel